 2. Tier II went into effect July 1, 2019.

 Tier II performance is significantly higher because it requires a higher efficacy (more light with less energy use) and CRI.

-Title 20 applies to much more than just lighting, but since lighting is our expertise, that's what we're diving into.
+Title 20 applies more than just lighting, but since lighting is our expertise, that's what we're diving into.

 If you're ready to shop for products that are approved for sale in California, we have a pre-filtered list of Title 20-approved products available here.

 If a product complies with Title 20, that means it meets the energy efficiency standards set by the California Energy Commission.